 Therefore, where do we draw the distinction separating music and speech?
-You may assume that it’s rhythm, pattern, and pitch control—and you got it right!
+You may assume it’s rhythm, pattern, and pitch control—and you got it right!

 Song Rhythm Tracks—A Breakthrough In Creating Rhythm Tracks

 Particular to playing the drums, one great example is Song Rythm Tracks.
 It’s an app that allows for creating collections of rhythm tracks used as a backing in playing songs.
-With Song Rhythm Tracks, one needs to adopt a unique approach to creating rhythm tracks unfamiliar to a prospective user.
+With Song Rhythm Tracks, one must adopt a unique approach to creating rhythm tracks unfamiliar to a prospective user.
 The application uses bar numbers to indicate where drumming breaks occur.

 “Using the app, I find it much quicker to use and more valuable than other alternatives.
 For instance, when my band and I pick a track to play, the arrangement is displayed as, say, “3 choruses of 32 bar AABA with a 4-bar intro’ and an 8-bar ending”.
 From that, we know straight away what the drummer will be playing.
 The app also makes us play along the track correctly,”